xsobon/iso-assignment/README.md

 ## Overview

 Application for country search based on iso code.
 Python 3.10 and Pycharm IDE were used for the project.
 The main.py file contains the application.
+The requests.py file sends several requests and prints the application responses to demonstrate the app.
 Ten tests were created in the unti_test.py file to verify the function of the application.
 File requirements2.txt contains the required packages.

 ## Dependencies